knpuniversity/phpstorm/knpu/services.md

 that code for you.
 We don't even have to feed it!

 Farther down here it's really easy to use, `$this->$logger->info('Selected quote: '.$quote);`.
-We've added the argument here, so now we need to go to `services.yml`, which I'll move over to, and notice it's highlighting `quote_generator`.
+We've added the argument here, so now we need to go to `services.yml`, which I'll move over to, and notice it's highlighting `quote_generator` with a missing argument message because it knows that this service has an argument, so we can say `@logger`, or even `command+O` and then just autocomplete that.

+Head back, refresh, it still works and I can go down here to click into my profiler to see if that actually worked, or, we can go over here, click on our Symfony menu and it always has a shortcut to get into the Profiler.
+Click that, go to logs, and there is our quote right there.

+The autocompletion of the services and the ability to generate your properties is probably one of the most important features that you need to get good at with PHPStorm because it will help you fly when you develop in Symfony.